scottjn/jnscott_tdi/README.md

-# jnscott_tdi
+# Targeted Training: Improving healthcare outcomes and cutting Medicare expenditures using data science
+## J. Nathan Scott
+### This is my capstone project for The Data Incubator, in partial fulfillment of the requirements of their Fellowship program.
+updated: June 6, 2019

+## Motivation

+Healthcare is big business.
+According to the Centers for Medicare and Medicaid Services (CMMS), healthcare spending in the U.S. grew 3.9 percent in 2017, reaching $3.5 trillion or $10,739 per person.
+This is equivalent to 17.9% of the nation's GDP.
+Moreover, it is projected to grow at an average annual rate of 5.5% per year for 2018-2027.
+If that projection bears out, annual healthcare spending in the U.S. will reach **_$6.0 trillion_** by 2027.
+This is 0.8% faster than projected growth in GDP over the same period.
+Medicare enrollment in particular will drive that increase.

+These sums, staggering though they may be, also hint at the potential for vast savings.
+The CMMS administers a program that scores medical providers on the quality of care they give with respect to many criteria.
+For instance, providers may be scored on how well they do, as evaluated by patients, when it comes to recommending the patient receive a flu vaccine.
+Flu is a serious illness, particularly in the elderly, sometimes resulting in hospitilization and death.
+Another scoring example is smoking cessation.
+Physicians can receive a score based on their discussing tobacco use or cessation with their patients.
+Smoking is still a leading cause of death amd a tremendous healthcare burden and expense in the U.S. If we assume that medical providers have some efficacy in their treatment of patients, and that there is some room for improvement, even if only marginal, in how well those providers treat their patients, then the potential for savings is tremendous.
+A clear role for private business could be in targeting training/education materials to medical provider populations where improvements in scores, and therefore in efficacy, will translate into improved health outcomes and reduced healthcare expenditures.

 This goal of this project is to quantify and discover underlying trends in data concerning the quality of care rendered by medical professionals to their patients.
-This data is collected by the Centers for Medicare & Medicaid Services (CMS).

 Vocabulary:
 Measures: These are the specific areas or facets of care that patients score providers on.

-The care rendered by medical providers is complex and multifaceted.
-Likewise, the actual impact of a given doctor's advice or instructions on a given patient's health outcome is impossible to calculate.
-However decades of research have shown that medcal providers can have significant impacts on patient's decisions

-Specifically, the business objectives are as follows:
+Specifically, the objectives are as follows:

 1) Identify measures which:
  - Affect a large number of patients
  - Involve a large number of practitioners
  - Suffer from particularly low scores
+ - Have

 2) For measures identified, use machine learning tecniques to identify features of greatest importance in determining a provider's score.
-3) Identify provider primary specialties that could benefit from

 The data used in this project is all publicly accessible and freely available.
-The locations and basic descriptions of the files utilized in this project are below.
+The locations and basic descriptions of the files utilized are below.

 Information on the Physician Compare Initiative: https://www.medicare.gov/physiciancompare/#about/aboutPhysicianCompare